-China is one huge country and among its 674 cities, Guilin is one of the most popular destination.
+China is one huge country and among its 674 cities, Guilin is one of the most popular destinations.
 But what you can do with just 3 days in Guilin?
 In this travelogue, I like to share my 3 Days Guilin itinerary and some travel ideas for a quality short trip.
 Most who have yet to visit this city will surely have seen its spectacular scenery of karst mountain landscape and the ubiquitous ‘old fisherman with cormorant’ plastered all over the internet.

 Guilin is the gateway to the surrounding regions which on this trip, we explored Long Sheng and Yangshuo, which are north and south of Guilin respectively.
 We arrived in Guilin via Cathay Dragon Airline on domestic transfer from Hong Kong as there is no direct flight from Changi Airport.